 It’s not required for artists to have all these relationships to get accepted.
 However, in some instances we use the existence of these partnerships to gauge the potential an artist has to take their career to the highest point possible.

-We look to align ourselves with artists who are imbued with a certain level of professionalism.
-Our A&Rs look for artists who have the foundations of a brand and want to see it grow.
-For example, we’ll definitely look at your website to help us evaluate.
+We look to align ourselves with artists with a certain level of professionalism.
+Our A&R team looks for artists who have the foundations of a brand and want to see it grow.
+For example, we’ll definitely look at your website to help us evaluate and consider:

-Other aspects we use to determine an applicant's level of professionalism is looking at previously run releases.
-We specifically look for clear evidence of a well thought out marketing plan.
-Execution on quality of creative assets such as photos and videos, a clearly thought out timeline, and overall positive reception of release, are all signs that you’re ready to jumpstart your career on AWAL.
+Another aspect we use to determine an artist's level of professionalism is looking at previous releases.
+We specifically look for clear evidence of a well-thought-out marketing plan.
+Execution on quality of creative assets such as photos and videos, a clearly thought out timeline, and overall positive reception of release are all signs that you’re ready to jumpstart your career on AWAL.

 If you’ve read this and you know that you’re ready to take that next step in your journey… then join us.
 Join a community who offers artists an alternative to the traditional label deal.
-Join a group of fellow artists without a label.
 Join the movement.
 Join AWAL.